 Anyone who appreciates carpets should visit this Tibetan refugee cooperative, where Nepal’s enormous carpet industry was essentially born in 1960.
 You can watch the carpet-makers at work (the centre employs 1000 refugees) before shopping upstairs for the finished article.
 The quality is high, there is a good selection, the prices are transparent and staff can arrange shipping.

-Carpet quality depends on knots per inch and the price is worked out per sq metre.
-A 60-/100-knot carpet made with Tibetan wool costs around US$120/260 per sq metre.
-The size of a traditional Tibetan carpet is 1.8m by 90cm, so around US$420.
+Carpet quality depends on knots per inch and the price is worked out per square metre.
+The size of a traditional Tibetan carpet is 1.8m by 90cm (around US$500).
 They also sell fixed-price cashmere and yak-hair shawls.
 Credit cards are accepted for a 4% fee.